AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ![eui_predictions_all_domain](/figures/model_plots/00_model_comparison_mape.png)

-The MAPE analysis across validation strategies revealed that predictions for non-residential buildings generally demonstrated superior predictive capability compared to residential buildings.
+The MAPE across validation strategies revealed that predictions for non-residential buildings generally demonstrated superior predictive capability compared to residential buildings.
 Ensemble models (Random Forest, XGBoost, and CatBoost) consistently outperformed traditional approaches.
+We can observe that the within-domain strategy delivered better results, while the cross-domain strategy presented more challenges, with the all-domain strategy serving as an intermediate point.
+One of the challenges that arises is how to improve generalization to reduce the gap between these strategies, so enhancing model performance across different regions.

    - **R²**
 ![eui_predictions_all_domain](/figures/model_plots/00_model_comparison_r2.png)